supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M09_L16_Monitoring_Application_Performance_with_Application_Insights.md

 ## Objectives

-After you complete this lab, you will be able to:
+In this lab, you will perform:

-- Deploy Azure App Service web apps
+- Deploying Azure App Service web apps
-- Generate and monitor Azure web app application traffic by using Application Insights
+- Generating and monitor Azure web app application traffic by using Application Insights
-- Investigate Azure web app performance by using Application Insights
+- Investigating Azure web app performance by using Application Insights
-- Track Azure web app usage by using Application Insights
+- Tracking Azure web app usage by using Application Insights
-- Create Azure web app alerts by using Application Insights
+- Creating Azure web app alerts by using Application Insights

 ## Architecture Diagram